mdzivhani/ndlela-search-engine/instructions/README.md

 # Development Guidelines

-This folder contains comprehensive development guidelines for software projects.
-These guidelines are designed to be generic and applicable to both backend and frontend development across various technology stacks.
+This folder contains comprehensive development guidelines for the Ndlela Search Engine project.
+These guidelines must be followed in all development work.

+## Critical Guidelines

+⚠️ **MUST READ FIRST:**
+- [**Application Isolation**](./application-isolation.md) - **MANDATORY**: Application isolation requirements and rules

 ## Contents